Submission of manuscripts

 All components of the manuscript must appear with a single electronic file: References, Figure Legends and Tables must appear in the body of manuscript.

-All manuscripts are anonymously reviewed by the editors, members of the editorial board, or qualified ad hoc reviewers.
+All manuscripts are reviewed by the editors, members of the editorial board, or qualified ad hoc reviewers.
 When a manuscript is submitted to the journal, it is given a number and assigned to two reviewers.
 The reviewers operate under strict guidelines and are expected complete their reviews quickly.
 Within 6 to 8 weeks after submission, the corresponding author will be notified of the editor’s decision to accept without change, recommended for modification, further review, or reject.
-When modifications are requested, the corresponding author must either submit the modified version within 2 months or withdraw the manuscript.
-Manuscripts that have been rejected, or withdrawn after being returned for modification, may be resubmitted if the major criticisms have been addressed.
-The cover letter must state that the manuscript is a resubmission, and the former manuscript number should be provided in the appropriate field on the submission form.
+When modifications are requested, the corresponding author must submit the modified version within the deadline given to them.
+Manuscripts that have been rejected, may be resubmitted if the major criticisms have been addressed.
+The cover letter must state that the manuscript is a re-submission, and the former manuscript number should be provided in the appropriate field on the submission form.

 The manuscripts should be submitted with a cover letter declaring that the study was conducted in compliance with international, national and institutional regulations pertaining to animal experiments and clinical studies.
 It should also be clearly stated that the study protocol complies with a particular recommendation and was approved for use.
 The cover letter should explicitly state that the manuscript has not been previously published in any language anywhere and that it is not under simultaneous consideration by another journal.
 Authors must describe in a covering letter, when submitting papers for publication, the novelty of their work or in the approach taken in their research.
 It is welcomed that the brief introduction of the first author and the corresponding author sent in attached file.